Support deferring TCP accept()s

 - % Done changed from 0 to 70

 - Difficulty changed from Hard to Medium

 Theo and I sussed out that the socket filtering infrastructure was already in place.
 Here's a webrev:

 Updated by Garrett D'Amore about 6 years ago

 I'm curious if any performance measurements have been made.
 It seems like it would save at most about one system call per connection.
 For workloads that are entirely connect/accept driven (short lived HTTP) that might make a difference, but I thought a lot of work had been done to minimize the impact of this already (at the HTTP protocol level, by connection reuse, etc.)

-Updated by Garrett D'Amore almost 5 years ago
+Updated by Garrett D'Amore over 5 years ago

 More justification written here: